Polish ruling parties strike deal to postpone presidential vote

-"The parliament's speaker will announce a new election at the earliest possible date," they said.
-Parliament is due to vote early on Thursday on a PiS proposal to introduce postal voting.
-PiS has argued such an election would be safe despite a rising number of deaths from the highly contagious novel coronavirus that causes the COVID-19 disease.
+In their statement, the parties said only that they anticipated that the Supreme Court would void the Sunday election.
+Afterward, the parliamentary speaker would announce a new timing for the vote, they said.
+Critics said that would appear to co-opt the Supreme Court's authority and violate election rules.

-The opposition and international election observers have said, however, that changing election rules so late before a ballot meant it would not be free or fair.
-PiS is keen for a vote as soon as possible because opinion polls show its ally, President Andrzej Duda, would win re-election if a vote were held now.
+Adam Bielan, the campaign spokesman for President Andrzej Duda, a PiS ally favored to win re-election, told private broadcaster TVN24 that he expected a new election to be held in late June or early July.
+Other politicians said it could be held as late as the end of July.
+Duda's term ends in August.
+PiS, a nationalist grouping with a left-leaning economic agenda, has been keen for a vote as soon as possible because opinion polls show Duda would win re-election if it were held now.

-The party needs his support to make further progress in its judiciary overhaul, which the European Union has said subverts the rule of law.
+An economic recession expected to follow the coronavirus pandemic could erode its popularity in the coming months.
+The party needs the president's support to make further progress in its judiciary overhaul, which the European Union has said subverts the rule of law by politicising courts.

+Last week, PiS installed a former justice ministry official as acting chief of the Supreme Court, following the retirement of one of the party's most vocal critics.
+In power since 2015, the party says it inherited a court system run by self-serving elites and steeped in communist-era power structures, with its reforms aiming to make it more efficient and fair.

+JUGGLING DATES Parliament is due to vote early on Thursday on an earlier PiS proposal to introduce postal voting in response to the coronavirus pandemic.
+According to health ministry data, Poland has 14,740 confirmed coronavirus cases and 733 deaths.

 ALSO READ